-The overall results of the soil geochemistry survey are described below and presented as additive Z scores in Figures 2 and 3.
-Further details on some of the priority targets identified and the sampling and analytical techniques used are presented at the end of the report together with plots of the absolute values of the key metals for reference.
+Further interpretation of the soil assay data has now also identified numerous target areas for REE and rubidium mineralisation that warrant follow up work.
+The results are described below and are presented as additive Z scores for REE in Figure 2 and as ppm values for rubidium in Figure 3.
+Further details on some of the priority targets identified and the sampling and analytical techniques used are presented at the end of the report, together with plots of the absolute values of some of the more valuable REE for reference.